noaa-ocs-hydrography/noaabathymetry/README.md

 BlueTopo, Modeling, and various S-102 versioned data are available as data sources.
 You can work with these using the `data_source` argument (e.g. `data_source='modeling'`).
 When not specified, `data_source` defaults to BlueTopo.

-The primary difference between BlueTopo and Modeling data is the vertical datum.
-Modeling data is on a low water datum.
+BlueTopo is on a national vertical datum, while Modeling, BAG, and S-102 (v2.1, v2.2, v3.0) are on a low water datum.

 Please note that these S-102 data are for test and evaluation and should not be used for navigation.
 For official S-102 please see the [data](https://noaa-s102-pds.s3.amazonaws.com/index.html) available from [Precision Marine Navigation](https://oceanservice.noaa.gov/navigation/precision-navigation/).

 ## Authors